 Also, keep in mind that Disney World has plenty of quick-service dining options that don’t require reservations.
 One thing is for sure – you will never go hungry at Disney!

 Booking your Advance Dining Reservations (ADRs)

 Secure your table at some of Disney’s most popular restaurants by booking your Advance Dining Reservations.
-On-site Disney Resort Guests can make ADRs 180-days before their check-in date (update: this has changed to 60 DAYS during COVID) and can book them for up to 10 days past their check-in date.
-Off-site Guests can make their ADRs for each day at 180-days (update: this has changed to 60 DAYS during COVID) of their arrival date.
+On-site Disney Resort Guests can make ADRs 60-days before their check-in date and can book them for up to 10 days past their check-in date.
+Off-site Guests must make their ADRs for each day at 60 days in advance of each visit date.
 Use the Advance Dining Reservations calculator to determine the dates on which you’re eligible to book your selections.

 You can make dining reservations online, by calling (407) WDW-DINE or (407) 939-3463.
 The Disney Reservation Center phone line is available between 7:00 AM to 11:00 PM, Mon-Fri, and 7:00 AM to 8:00 PM Sat and Sun.
 Online booking starts at 6:00 AM EST.